 The three key things to gauge the effectiveness of your digital publishing UX are bounce rate, page views per session, and session duration.
 Each of these metrics can be further investigated according to geo-location, landing page, and browsing device.
 With that, you’ll get more insight into how various users browse the articles on your site.

-Those are the equivalent measurements that Google utilizes for the search algorithms to gauge the site’s quality and content, and they provide you with the exact information on what readers think of your UX.
+Those are the equivalent measurements that Google utilizes for the search algorithms to gauge the site’s quality and content, and they provide you with the exact information on what readers think of your UX design.

 Subjective vs Objective Data

-A creative team of front-end developers and graphic designers can produce a real online publishing site masterpiece.
-However, the data that’s being measured on those sites does not always indicate whether it’s a better experience for the users, or an improved bottom line for the publishers.
+A creative team of front-end developers and UX designers can produce a real online publishing site masterpiece.
+However, the data you measure on those sites does not always indicate whether it generates better user experience, or an improved bottom line for the publishers.

-Ultimately, the site with the better UX and metrics that proves the improved experience earns better revenue overall.
+Ultimately, a site with better UX design and metrics usually earns better revenue overall.
 When you think about gorgeous design and looks, you need to think about mobile users as well and try to not lessen their experience with unnecessary images and design elements.

 As we said earlier, the UX is determined by the users themselves.
 For example, for mobile users, page speed is a highly important factor.
 The density of your ads has a different effect on desktop and mobile devices as well.
-This is why measuring UX metrics and elements is vital.
-When you alter the elements according to the analytics and audience feedback, you can optimize the CMS for much higher revenue.
+This is why measuring UX metrics and elements as a WordPress publisher is vital.
+When you alter the elements according to the analytics and audience feedback, you can optimize the CMS for much higher website revenue.

 CPM vs ECPM